N3r0-1337/ROSMultiRobo/README.md

     faster_whisper: https://github.com/SYSTRAN/faster-whisper

 ## Install Commands:
-Installing the earlier projects and its dependencies should be enough to make the code run properly.
+Installing the earlier projects and its dependencies should be enough to make the code run properly. but you'll also need to install these.

     sudo apt install python3-pip
     pip install faster-whisper